-10 Excellent Day Trips from Dublin
+10 Excellent Day Trips and Weekend Getaways from Dublin, Ireland

-Located about 2.5 hours away from Dublin, Galway is one of the best day trips to immerse in traditional Irish folk music.
+Located about 2.5 hours from Dublin, Galway is one of the best day trips and weekend getaways to immerse in traditional Irish folk music.
 Moreover, the place unveils secrets behind Irish craic, letting you experience famous pub culture and festivals of Ireland.
 And where there is a pub, there is alway traditional dancing and music.
 No wonder, the city is known as the Cultural Heart of Ireland.

 2. The Cliffs of Moher and Doolin

-The Cliffs of Moher is one of the mandatory day trips from Dublin for nature lovers.
+The Cliffs of Moher is one of the mandatory day trips and weekend getaways from Dublin for nature lovers.
 The famous landmark on the west coast of Ireland let you experience gorgeous, yet proud and temperamental Ireland.
-Strong winds blowing from the Atlantic Ocean never once let you forget about the power of nature.
-And yet, the stunning surrounding along with its epic hiking trails dares you to challenge yourself and take one of the most unforgettable day trips from Dublin.
+Strong winds blowing from the Atlantic Ocean never once let you forget how powerful and forceful nature can be.

-During their visit to the Cliffs of Moher, the visitors often add a stop at Doolin to their day trip itineraries.
-With colorful houses, authentic pubs, and green pastures surrounding it, the place let you take a pick at rural Ireland.
+During their adventures at the Cliffs of Moher, the visitors often stop in Doolin.
+Famous for its colorful houses, authentic pubs, and green pastures surrounding it, the village adds a rural vibe to your day trips from Dublin.

 3. Day Trips to the Burren

 Many guided day trips from Dublin to the west coast also include a drive through the Burren, a unique lunar-like landscape of barren grey limestone.
-If the weather is favorable, your tour guide might let you get out of the bus for a quick 10-15-minute walk in the area.
+If the weather is favorable, your tour guide may let you get out of the bus for a quick 10-15-minute walk in the area.

 4. Glendalough and Laragh

-TIP: Direct busses from Dublin, you can reach the place in a little bit over one hour.
+TIP: Direct busses from Dublin reach the place in a little bit over one hour.
 Half- and full-day tours are also available.
-But if you want to make this visit one of the best day trips from Dublin, be sure to get a car.
+But if you want to make this visit one of your best day trips from Dublin, be sure to get a car.
 There are ample other places to see in County Wicklow, such as the village of Laragh, the Poulanass Waterfall, and Powerscourt Waterfall.
-And you surely don’t want to miss them.
+Surely, you don’t want to miss them.